mmul-it/training/MMUL-OA-01/Exercise.016.md

-# Exercise 016 - Create an ImageStream, deploy and expose an application
+# Exercise 016 - Use ImageStreams to perform updates and rollback of a DeploymentConfig

 ---

-1. Login as developer, create a new project named 'test-image-streams', and check if there are an ImageStream and an Image for nginxinc/nginx-unprivileged:stable;
+1. As developer create a new project named 'testdeploy';

-2. Become kubeadmin, write the yaml file and create a new ImageStream named 'webserver' and tagget as 'latest', that point to the 'nginxinc/nginx-unprivileged:stable' docker image.
-Check if the image is now available in the cluster;

-3. Become developer and check if the ImageStream is now available;

-4. Deploy and expose a new application from the ImageStream.
-Test if it provides the expected result;
+2. Create an ImageStream named 'webserver', and import as 'webserver:1.19-perl' the image coming from ```nginxinc/nginx-unprivileged:1.19-perl``` into it, tagging it also 'latest';

+3. Create and expose a DeploymentConfig by using ```oc new-app``` command with the specific ```--as-deployment-config``` option, naming it 'webserver' and getting the image from the image stream 'webserver:latest';

+4. Check the automatically created trigger inside the 'webserver' DeploymentConfig;

+5. Import into the 'webserver' ImageStream the '1.20-perl' image, tagging it as 'latest', and look if the trigger is executed;

+6. Import into the 'webserver' ImageStream the '1.21-perl' image, tagging also this new one as 'latest', and look if the trigger is executed;

+7. Look at the rollout history and rollback the deployment its first iteration;